sourcecode347/SQLISpider/README.md

     python spider.py -w

-Also to test firefox automatically, you will need to download the geckodriver and set its path to the executable_path variable in row 84 of the code.
+Also to test firefox automatically, you will need to download the geckodriver and set its path to the executable_path variable in row <code>6</code> of the code.

 This Repository is educational purposes and we are not responsible for how you use it.

 Tested in Ubuntu 22.04 and works fine!

-if you have troubles with snap versions of firefox execute this commands:
+if you have troubles with snap versions of firefox profile execute these commands:

     sudo snap remove firefox

     sudo add-apt-repository ppa:mozillateam/ppa

+    echo '
+    Package: *
+    Pin: release o=LP-PPA-mozillateam
+    Pin-Priority: 1001
+    ' | sudo tee /etc/apt/preferences.d/mozilla-firefox

+    echo 'Unattended-Upgrade::Allowed-Origins:: "LP-PPA-mozillateam:${distro_codename}";' | sudo tee /etc/apt/apt.conf.d/51unattended-upgrades-firefox

     sudo apt install firefox

 Be well everyone and always have positive energy.